Riyan-Akbar/kaggle-ml-diary/README.md

 A curated collection of my Kaggle notebooks, datasets, and experiments.
 Follow my journey as I explore machine learning and data science!

+All thanks to Kaggle's Dataset and free course on the path of machine learning.
+Thanks KAGGLE 😊

 ## 📌 Key Features
-- **3 Kaggle Notebooks**: From introductory ML concepts to building my first model.
+- **2 Kaggle Notebooks**: From introductory ML concepts to building my first model.
 - **Clean Code**: Well-documented Python scripts with PEP8 compliance.
 - **Datasets**: Small sample datasets used in exercises.
 - **Daily Logs**: Track progress and insights from each session.